 Austerity, the pandemic, trade changes brought about by Brexit, rising inflation and energy costs, plus the economic policy decisions of an out of touch Conservative government in Westminster has had a major impact on local employment and the viability of some key businesses.
 Whilst many employers have been able to adapt, others haven’t.

 Despite this challenging environment, locally Labour has a plan to regrow the economy in a way which benefits local people and communities.

 We will work with local businesses to support employment, create town centres local people can be proud of, encourage greener commerce, nurture a digital transformation and tackle in-work poverty through a more inclusive and fairer economy.

-- Take action to support local jobs including working with employers where their staff are at threat of redundancy, offering free courses and support for reskilling, and helping people to find work through our local Workzones and by supporting local job fairs.
+- Taking action to support local jobs including working with employers where their staff are at threat of redundancy, offering free courses and support for reskilling, and helping people to find work through our local Workzones and by supporting local job fairs.

-- Grow ‘The Employers Pledge’, which already supports hundreds of employers to work more closely with schools, colleges and up to 12,000 learners, so that local young people have clear pathways into their chosen careers.
+- Growing ‘The Employers Pledge’, which already supports hundreds of employers to work more closely with schools, colleges and up to 12,000 learners, so that local young people have clear pathways into their chosen careers.

-- Work with the Cheshire & Warrington Growth Hub to enhance support to existing and new businesses and in recognising that 60% of new investment in our economy comes from organisations that have already invested here, we will work hard to build stronger relationships with the businesses that create good jobs in our borough.
+- Working with the Cheshire & Warrington Growth Hub to enhance support to existing and new businesses and in recognising that 60% of new investment in our economy comes from organisations that have already invested here, we will work hard to build stronger relationships with the businesses that create good jobs in our borough.

-- Lobby the Government to devolve more powers, funding and responsibilities to our area; including a potential devolution deal for Cheshire & Warrington, as well a cross-border growth deal with partners across North Wales.
+- Lobbying the Government to devolve more powers, funding and responsibilities to our area; including a potential devolution deal for Cheshire & Warrington, as well a cross-border growth deal with partners across North Wales.